Everything You Need to Know about the 'WebStorm Scheduler'!

 - The administrator would then select send date, a smart reminder email to be sent prior to when the newsletter actually is sent to the audience.

-- Note: All sent communication must be within the confines of the start & end date of the WebStorm.
+- Note: Newsletters can be scheduled to be sent before the start date and/or after the end date of the WebStorm.

 - If the newsletter has no setup recipients in Enterprise Setup, an alert will be presented to the administrator to remind him/her to add user(s) and/or group(s) to the newsletter distribution list.